H4PE0N/Competitive-Programming/Competitive-Program-Folder/Competitive-Functions-Folder-6/README.md

 <pre>
-This program contains functions that
+These programs contains functions that uses integer  arrays to calculate different statistics and probability things.

 If you want to create a new function to this  library,  you will have to make the test function before.
 After the  test